vmsmith/CookBook/dishes_lunch.md

 * Scrambled eggs with smoked salmon, chives, and sour cream
 * Scrambled eggs with pan fried trout
 * Piperade with eggs and Bayonne ham
+* Poached eggs with black lentils, asparagus, and caramelized onions

 ##### Pasta
 * Pasta with shrimp
-* Pasta with mushrooms and asperagus
+* Pasta with mushrooms and asparagus
 * Pasta with pesto
 * Pasta salad (Fusilli, red onions, olives, brocolli, artichoke hearts, sun dried tomatoes, etc.)